thegworld/gtx-browser/extensions/docs/component_extensions.md

 ## When to use a component extension

-Component extensions are used for core parts of the Chromium browser.
+Component extensions are used for core parts of the GTx Browser browser.
 As such, a component extension should _not_ be used for any feature that should be removable or that isn't fundamentally part of the browser.
 Instead, a component extension should be used if it is the most appropriate technology.
-**The "bar" for adding a component extension is the same as the bar for adding a new feature to Chromium in C++.**
+**The "bar" for adding a component extension is the same as the bar for adding a new feature to GTx Browser in C++.**

 Reasons to use a component extension include:
 *   Faster development.
 For the same reason we use WebUI, component extensions